yasutakekazu/diaper/README.md

 **`toggleOnHeaderTap` - optional**

 Boolean.
-Enables tap on header to minimize and maximize the sheet.
+Enables tap on header to minimize and maximize the sheet when stickHeader is true.
 If stickyHeader is false, a header tap will close the sheet.
 The maximized state is either the full height, or, if set, the intial snapPoint.
+Default is false.

 **`closeOnBackdrop tap` - optional**